Share the Bounty, a project of Berkshire Grown, supports Farm to Pantry Partnerships!

 Mill River Farm and participants in WIC

-MX Morningstar Farm* and participants in WIC
+MX Morningstar Farm and People’s Pantry in Great Barrington

-Trusted Roots Farm* and Charlie’s Pantry*
+Uprising Farm and Charlie’s Pantry in New Lebanon, NY